Reconstruction-Guided Slot Curriculum: Addressing Object Over-Fragmentation in Video Object-Centric Learning¶

 TL;DR¶

-This paper proposes SlotCurri, a reconstruction-guided slot-count curriculum learning strategy that begins training with very few slots and progressively expands slot capacity only in regions with high reconstruction error.
-Combined with structure-aware loss and cyclic inference, SlotCurri effectively addresses the over-fragmentation problem — where a single object is erroneously split across multiple slots — in video object-centric learning, achieving a +6.8 FG-ARI improvement on YouTube-VIS.
+This paper proposes SlotCurri, a reconstruction-guided curriculum learning strategy for slot quantity.
+By starting training with minimal slots and incrementally expanding slot capacity only in regions with high reconstruction errors, combined with structure-aware loss and recurrent inference, it effectively addresses the over-fragmentation problem in video object-centric learning where a single object is incorrectly split across multiple slots.
+It achieves a +6.8 FG-ARI improvement on YouTube-VIS.

 Background & Motivation¶

-Video object-centric learning (VOCL) aims to decompose raw videos into compact object slot representations, providing foundations for downstream tasks such as scene understanding and video segmentation.
+Video Object-Centric Learning (VOCL) aims to decompose raw video into compact object slot representations, providing a foundation for downstream tasks like scene understanding and video segmentation.
 However, existing methods suffer from severe over-fragmentation:

-- Key Challenge: Models are implicitly encouraged to exploit all available slots to minimize the reconstruction objective — larger slot budgets generally yield better reconstruction quality, causing multiple slots to collaboratively represent a single object.
+- Key Challenge: Models are implicitly encouraged to utilize all available slots to minimize reconstruction objectives—larger slot budgets typically yield higher reconstruction quality, thus causing multiple slots to collaboratively represent the same object.

 Method¶